webbgroup/stelligent-u/05-ec2/README.md

 CFN template to accept both Linux and Windows AMI IDs, and provide the values via a scripted mechanism.

+Looked them up in the WebSite GUI and chose what was the latest

+stopped here because I couldn't find a programmatic way to retreive results and come back with specific image ID ` aws ec2 describe-images --profile temp --owners self amazon `
+Comes back with 16k results ^

 #### Question: Resource Replacement

 _When updating a Stack containing an EC2 instance,